 Previously, she led the Office of Economic Development for James City County, VA, where she oversaw all aspects of development for the county along with the county's tourism efforts.
 Prior to joining James City County, she served as Hampton's Redevelopment Manager, administering the coordination of over $1 billion in public and private investment in strategic areas of the City.
 Amy also worked in the Planning Departments of the cities of Suffolk, VA and Newport News, VA and holds direct experience in both current and long-range planning, redevelopment and preservation strategies.

-In 2006, Amy was recognized by the Daily Press as one of ten leading young business women under the age of thirty on the Virginia Peninsula.
-In 2013, she was an Inside Business Top 40 under 40, as a result of her accomplishments in economic development in the Hampton Roads region.
+Amy was recognized in 2006 by the Daily Press in “10 Under 30,” one of ten leading young businesswomen under the age of thirty on the Virginia Peninsula, and in 2013, as Inside Business's Top 40 under 40, for her accomplishment in economic development and redevelopment.
+She serves as the Co-Chair of the Tidewater Community College Workforce Advisory Committee, as an inaugural member of Hampton University's Virginia Workforce Innovation & Entrepreneurship Center Advisory Committee, and as an Ex-Officio member of the Virginia Peninsula Chamber of Commerce Board of Directors.
 Amy earned a Bachelor of Arts in Political Science from Christopher Newport University followed by a Master of Public Administration from Regent University.
-Amy currently resides in Hampton with her husband and two children.
+Amy resides in Hampton with her husband and two children.